groovy-tutorial/groovy-tutorial/book/parts/06_Methods/10_Parameters.md

 The code above is very poorly behaved - it modifies `list` by adding a new item.
 Unless you provided documentation that explicitly states that you will change a parameter, most developers will assume that their parameters will be safely untouched by your method.

->Deep down in the computer, `scores` and `list` are names that point to the same piece of memory.
+>Deep down in the system, `scores` and `list` are names that point to the same piece of memory.
 Understanding how programming languages handle memory is an extremely important part of programming.
 I don't really cover it in this tutorial but start by looking up ["memory management" in Wikipedia](https://en.wikipedia.org/wiki/Memory_management).

 # Declaring data types for parameters